saravana2906/spring-boot-Contact/README.md

 # Spring-boot-Contact
 A Simple Contact management Application implemented using Spring Boot &amp; Spring Data JPA

-This Application is built for learning Spring boot , Hibernate with Spring Data JPA , Hibernate Validator.
+This Application is built for learning Spring boot , Hibernate with Spring Data JPA , Hibernate Validator.It doesn't concentrate much on UI part.

 It uses only three tables